 Wat Chedi Luang, the big stupa

-Wat Chedi Luang (lit. temple of the big stupa) is a Buddhist temple in the historic centre of Chiang Mai, Thailand.
-The current temple grounds were originally made up of three temples — Wat Chedi Luang, Wat Ho Tham and Wat Sukmin.
+Wat Chedi Luang (lit. temple of the big stupa) is a Buddhist temple in the old city of Chiang Mai.
+The current temple grounds were originally made up of three temples — Wat Chedi Luang, Wat Ho Tham, and Wat Sukmin.
 Here are two fantastic old pictures of the temple.
 The first is undated.
 The Austrian-American explorer, geographer, linguist, and botanist Joseph Rock (1884-1962) visited Chiang Mai in 1934 and made a great picture of the temple.

 Updated: June 3, 2018